Best Running Shoes for Plantar Fasciitis

 Saucony Guide

 Created with softer, more responsive cushioning than the previous version.
-Experience a spring in every step that's also stable!
+Experience a spring in every step that's also stable without sacrificing comfort.
+A perfect balance of softness and responsiveness for a smooth and gentle ride.

 Men's Saucony Guide 17